sem CLI Reference#

 sem rebuild pipeline

-command, that has the following format:
+command, in the following format:

 sem rebuild pipeline [Pipeline ID]